Trees managed or owned by us

-Trees on land owned or managed by us
+Trees on land that we own or are managed by us are as follows:

 - Gardens of council property*